 When people go for a direct search they have a stronger sense of what they are looking for.
 This tab accepts all sorts of search terms, broad or specific.
 Coupled with recent searches and preset searches.

 Recalling places we have seen or favorited warrants it's own tab.
 Further personalizing the overall experience, the profile tab allows users to view their history, their saved listings, and toggle their interests, all retrievable with it's own search.

 The search tab serves multiple functions while staying clean and functional.
 All direct search input feeds into the user's profile, further feeding into adaptive learning of the user.

 Repeat recent searches, including the last filter settings.
 This allows users to quickly return to where they left off or remind them of past inquiries.

 View listings that are gaining in popularity, or showcase comedy, that are perfect for a night out, or for the active.
 The Explore Ticker displays an automated search as another means of quick browsing.

 Filters serve a very important role in search, a tool to shorten your time spent searching.

 The mood filter is a new addition to location and event search.
-After developing a list of possibilities, they were tested on 30 individuals that led to the final 3 most essential moods: excited, mischievous, and chill.
+After developing a list of possibilities and feedback from 30 individuals, the final 3 most essential moods arose: excited, mischievous, and chill.

 If it's an event you're looking for, toggling this filter changes your results to events only.
 You can view upcoming events or choose when on a calendar.
 You can also filter by time of day.